 d.
-At least one working and unexpired fire extinguisher of a type approved by the Village's Fire Prevention Code is required for every five horses housed, which and must be located in the structures where the horses are housed.
-Inspections are required in accordance with the Village's Fire Prevention Code.
+At least one working and unexpired fire extinguisher is required for every five horses housed, and must be located in the structures where the horses are housed.

 3. No more than one horse stall per 40,000 square feet of contiguous lot area is permitted.
 The maximum number of horses cannot exceed the number of horses approved by the special use.
 For the purposes of calculation, this may include contiguous land located outside the Village's corporate limits.